CMAP-REPOS/DemographicForecasting/README.md

  ### Fertility.R

- This code calculates the ASFRs for women between the ages of 15-44 for years 2010-2019.
-It then caculates projections out to 2050.
+ This code calculates the Age Specific Fertility Rates (ASFRs) for women between the ages of 15-44 for years 2010-2019.
+ASFR projections are then calculated out to 2050.

  A key part of this code is the removal of GQ female estimates from the 2011-2019 population estimates data.
 Population estimates data, unlike Decennial Census data, includes Group Quarters populations.
-We are working under the assumption that females in group quarters will not be pregnant, therefore we want to remove GQ estimates from the population estimates data.
+We are working under the assumption that females in group quarters will not be pregnant, therefore we want to remove
+ GQ estimates from the population estimates data.
 The analysis is done in the followingn steps:

  Step 1: